ocean-tracking-network/node-manager-training/_episodes/11_movers_notebooks.md

 # Loading Raw Detections and Events

-These detailed steps and explanations are the same as https://github.com/ocean-tracking-network/node-manager-training/blob/gh-pages/_episodes/08_Detections.md `Convert to CSV` section, `detections - 1 - load csv detections` section, `events - 1 - load events into c_events_yyyy` section and `events - 2 - move c_events into events table` section.
+These detailed steps and explanations are the same as [https://ocean-tracking-network.github.io/node-manager-training/10_Detections/index.html](https://ocean-tracking-network.github.io/node-manager-training/10_Detections/index.html) `Convert to CSV` section, `detections - 1 - load csv detections` section, `events - 1 - load events into c_events_yyyy` section and `events - 2 - move c_events into events table` section.
 Please use the above Detection Loading process as reference.

 - The related detections may now be processed.
 Detection data should be reported to the Node as a collection of raw, **unedited** files.
 These can be in the form of a zipped folder of `.VRLs`, a database from Thelma Biotel or any other raw data product from any manufacturer.
-The files contain only transmitter numbers and the datetimes at which they were recorded at a specific receiver.
-The `tag metadata` and `deployment metadata` will provide the associated geographic and biological context to this data.

 Visual Inspection